 Section 6(1) of the Disability Act defines the principles that apply in relation to people with intellectual disability:

-- services for persons with an intellectual disability should be designed and provided in a manner that ensures that a particular disability Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. provider cannot exercise control over all or most aspects of the life of a person with an intellectual disability.
+f. services for persons with an intellectual disability should be designed and provided in a manner that ensures that a particular disability service provider cannot exercise control over all or most aspects of the life of a person with an intellectual disability.

 The provisions in the Disability Act that continue to affect people with intellectual disability are those that regulate the compulsory treatment and restrictive interventions applied by service providers.